stm32-hotspot/X-CUBE-MATTER-Extension/Projects/STM32WBA65I-DK1/Applications/Matter/Generic-Switch-App/readme.txt

 1st boot the End Device must be commissioned (BLE then Thread) Then other boot, only Thread is needed

+**** LCD SUMMARY ****
+LCD Mapping :
+ - The LCD screen displays "BLE connected" when the BLE rendezvous started.
+ - The LCD screen displays "Network Joined" when the board joined a thread network.
+ - The LCD screen displays: "Fabric Created": if commissioning success.
+                            "Fabric Failed" : if commissioning failed.
+                            "Fabric Found"  : if the credentials from the non-volatile memory(NVM) have been found

 **** LED SUMMARY ****
 - No LED management